Oratory of San Nicola da Tolentino, Vicenza

-The Oratory of San Nicola da Tolentino (in Italian, Oratorio di San Nicola da Tolentino) is a small chapel like structure in Vicenza, Veneto, Italy, which is notable for its excellent collection of 16th and 17th-century paintings.
+The Oratory of San Nicola da Tolentino (in Italian, Oratorio di San Nicola da Tolentino) is a small chapel-like structure located in Vicenza, Veneto, Italy.
+It is renowned for its superb collection of 16th and 17th-century paintings.

 History

-Initial construction lasted between 1505 to 1681, finished by Carlo Bottiron.
-Since then the building has undergone numerous renovations.
-Between 1634 to 1654, the building was lengthened and raised, as well as the side windows being pointed downwards to better illuminate the paintings.
-When construction of the facade finished in 1678, the public managed to view the oratory, marked by four pilasters in Corinthian order.
+The initial construction of the Oratory of San Nicola da Tolentino took place between 1505 and 1681, with Carlo Bottiron completing the project.
+Subsequently, the building has undergone several renovations.
+From 1634 to 1654, the structure was lengthened and raised, and the side windows were modified to allow better illumination of the paintings.
+The construction of the facade was finalized in 1678, allowing the public to view the oratory, characterized by four pilasters in Corinthian order.

-The end of the 18th century saw a complete redesign of the facade from priest Giuseppe Medici.
+By the end of the 18th century, the facade of the oratory underwent a complete redesign by priest Giuseppe Medici.
 The oratory remained in good condition until World War II.
-It was restored in 1946, and saw further renovations in the 2000s.
+It was subsequently restored in 1946, and further renovations took place in the 2000s.

 Art

 The committee managing the construction of the Oratory commissioned the art over time, all about the life of San Nicola.
 For example, the glorious Altarpiece depicting The Holy Trinity was sculpted by Francesco Maffei.